d112358/idlmav/README.md

 # Use cases
 * Iteratively designing a model and viewing activations, parameter counts and FLOPS "so far" before the whole model has been defined
-* Document a model in a notebook and generate the architecture in such a way that it is viewable on GitHub without a running kernel
+* Document a model in a notebook and generate the architecture in such a way that it is viewable on [nbviewer](https://nbviewer.org/) without a running kernel
 * Analyze 3rd party models when importing them into a notebook
 * Scan a model for potential places to save parameters or FLOPS